jgazeley/zelda64/README.md

 # zelda
 Save Game Name Editor for Zelda: Ocarina of Time (N64 Version/Project 64/Mupen64/RetroArch/Ares)

 An easy tool to change the file names in The Legend of Zelda | Ocarina of Time save files.
-Works with common formats .sra, .ram, and .srm which are all the formats that I know of.
+Works with 3 common formats: .sra, .ram, and .srm.

 Project 64, M64/Mupen64, and 1964 use .sra save files, Ares uses .ram files, and Retroarch uses .srm files.
 This program was tested and works with all 3 formats.